13 Dealing with Data

 • Use different metrics: Use metrics that are less affected by class imbalance, such as area under a receiver operating characteristic curve (AUC), or those that balance the tradeoff between precision and recall, like the F1 score, or balance recall and true negative rate, like the balanced accuracy score.

 • Weighted objectives: Weight the loss function to give more weight to the minority class.
-Although commonly employed, and a simple thing to use with models like lightgbm and xgboost, it often fails to help, and can cause other issues.
+Although commonly employed, and simple to implement with tools like lightgbm and xgboost, it often fails to help, and can cause other issues.

 • Thresholding: Change the threshold for classification to be more sensitive to the minority class.
 Nothing says you have to use 0.5 as the threshold for classification, and you can change it to be more sensitive to the minority class.
 This is a very simple approach, and may be all you need.

 These are not necessarily mutually exclusive.
-For example, in the imbalanced setting it’s probably a good idea to switch your focus to a metric besides accuracy even as you employ other techniques.
+For example, it’s probably a good idea to switch your focus to a metric besides accuracy even as you employ other techniques to handle imbalance.

 13.4.1 Calibration issues in classification

-Probability calibration is often an issue in classification problems, and is a bit more complicated than just class imbalance, but is often discussed in the same setting.
-Having calibrated probabilities refers to the situation where the predicted probabilities of the target match up well to the actual probabilities.
-For example, if you predict that 10% of people will default on their loans, and 10% of people actually do default on their loans, one would say your model is well calibrated.
-Conversely, if you predict that 10% of people will default on their loans, but 20% of people actually do default on their loans, your model is not so well-calibrated.
+Probability calibration is often a concern in classification problems.
+It is a bit more complex of an issue than just having class imbalance, but is often discussed in the same setting.
+Having calibrated probabilities refers to the situation where the predicted probabilities of the target match up well to the actual proportion of observed classes.
+For example, if a model predicts an average 0.5 probability of loan default for a certain segment of the samples, the actual proportion of defaults should be around 0.5.

 One way to assess calibration is to use a calibration curve, which is a plot of the predicted probabilities vs. the observed proportions.
-We bin the observations in some way, and then calculate the average predicted probability and the average observed proportion of the target in each bin.
+We bin our predicted probabilities, say in to 5 or 10 equal bins.
+We then calculate the average predicted probability and the average observed proportion of the target in each bin.
 If the model is well-calibrated, the points should fall along the 45-degree line.
 If the model is not well-calibrated, the points will fall above or below the line.
-In the following, one model seems to align well with the observed proportions based on the chosen bins.
-The other model (dashed line) is not so well calibrated, and is overshooting with its predictions.
-For example, if the model’s average prediction predicts a 0.5 probability of default, the actual proportion of defaults is only around 0.6.

 Figure 13.5: Calibration Plot